Email FacebookTwitterMenu burgerClose thin

 Inheriting an IRA From a Spouse

-Second, the new owner can roll it over into an existing IRA.
+The surviving spouse can roll the inherited IRA over into an existing IRA that they own.
 This can be a traditional IRA or, after conversion, a Roth IRA.
-Any taxable distributions can be rolled over into another plan, such as a qualified employer retirement plan, a 401(a) or 403(b) annuity plan or a state or local government’s 457(b) deferred compensation plan.
+Any taxable distributions can be rolled over into another plan, such as a qualified employer retirement plan like a 401(a) or 403(b) annuity plan or a state or local government’s 457(b) deferred compensation plan.

 If the rollover route is selected, it can be accomplished by a direct trustee-to-trustee transaction.
 Or it can be done by taking the funds from the account as a distribution and then depositing the funds into another IRA within 60 days.
 Waiting longer than 60 days to re-deposit the funds into an IRA risk having the distribution taxed like income.